selimslab/selimslab.github.io/_NOTES/arts/philosophy/time/death.md

 ---

-"What’s unusual about medical professionals is not how much treatment they get when faced with a terminal illness—but how little.
+"What's unusual about medical professionals is not how much treatment they get when faced with a terminal illness—but how little.

 There will be no heroics, and I will go gentle into that good night.
 Like my mentor Charlie.
 Like my cousin Torch.
 Like my fellow doctors."